I ran across this quote years ago and yesterday’s discussion with my students in ethics class brought it to mind.

-To unlock solutions, we need to shift perspective away from the hype machine — away from smartness selling itself as wisdom — and get to true wisdom.
-Tos be blunt: platitudes and marketing buzzwords are neither wisdom nor perspective shifts.
+To unlock solutions, we need to shift our perspective away from the hype machine — away from smartness selling itself as wisdom — and get to true wisdom.
+Let’s be blunt: platitudes and marketing buzzwords are neither wisdom nor perspective shifts.
 Dr. Teller works for Google.
-They changed their name to “Alphabet,” but they are still Google.
-They are still the corporation that removed “don’t be evil” from their corporate manifesto because not being evil was limiting their corporate profits.
+They changed their name to “Alphabet,” but they are still Google, still the corporation that removed “don’t be evil” from their corporate manifesto because not being evil was limiting their corporate profits.

 True, marketing hype attracts venture capital from hedge funds, a portion of funds perhaps going to research and development rather than corporate executives and stockholders.
-It is not change.
-Rearranging the chairs in the board room, changing the name of the company, or creating new audacious titles is not shifting perspectives.
+That is not sufficient change.
+Rearranging the chairs in the board room, changing the name of the company or division, or creating new audacious titles is not shifting perspectives.